connormdoane/vulkanengine/README.md

 # Usage

-To compile and run the engine, first run the build-shader.sh bash script to compile shaders
+To compile and run the engine, first run the build-shaders.sh bash script to compile shaders

 ```
-chmod +x build-shader.sh
+chmod +x build-shaders.sh
-./build-shader.sh
+./build-shaders.sh
 ```

 With the shaders built, compile (and run) the engine with make